Treacherous (song): Production and release

+Taylor Swift solely wrote her third studio album, Speak Now (2010), and co-produced it with long-time collaborator Nathan Chapman; it expands the country pop production of its 2008 predecessor Fearless.

+On the album's follow-up, titled Red, Swift wanted to experiment with other musical styles.
+She approached producers outside of her career base in Nashville, Tennessee.
+In an interview with USA Today, Swift said that she chose the producers because she liked their style and wanted to learn from them.
+One of them was Dan Wilson, whom Swift was inspired to work with because of his work with the Minneapolis-based rock band Semisonic.
+Their sessions resulted in two songs for Red, which were "Come Back...
+Be Here" and "Treacherous".

 "Treacherous" has a duration of four minutes and two seconds.
 In an interview with Taste of Country, Swift stated that the track was inspired by a conflicted feeling of being at risk every time you fall in love.
 It was written alongside a number of other songs due to bursts of productivity; Swift and Wilson wrote the song in ten minutes in his studio, with Swift "full of excitement" according to Wilson.
 He was impressed with Swift for the clarity in her songwriting and noted that she had "a very high level of positivity", which he deemed rare.
 The song was recorded at Ballroom West in Los Angeles, Instrument Landing in Minneapolis, and Marlay Studio in North Hollywood, Los Angeles.
 It was mixed at Larrabee Studios in Universal City, California, and was mastered at MasterMix in Nashville.

 "Treacherous" was released as the third track on Red on October 22, 2012, by Big Machine Records.
 A demo of the song was also released as a deluxe-edition bonus track.
-"Treacherous" debuted on both the United States' Billboard Bubbling Under Hot 100 and Hot Country Songs, peaking at number two and 26, respectively.
-The song reached number 65 on the Canadian Hot 100.
+In the United States, "Treacherous" peaked at number two on the Bubbling Under Hot 100 and number 26 on Hot Country Songs.
+It also reached number 65 on the Canadian Hot 100.
 Before the album's release, on August 13, Swift performed an acoustic rendition for a YouTube Webchat session held in Nashville.
 To promote Red, Swift embarked on the Red Tour (2013–2014), and included "Treacherous" on the set list.
 She performed the track as a "surprise song" on select dates of the Reputation Stadium Tour (Philadelphia, July 2018) and the Eras Tour (Tampa, April 2023; Paris, May 2024).

-After a dispute with Big Machine over the sale of the masters of Swift's first six studio albums, she re-recorded Red as Red (Taylor's Version).
-Released by Republic Records as Swift's second re-recorded album on November 12, 2021, the re-recorded version of "Treacherous" is titled "Treacherous (Taylor's Version)".
-It has the same length as the original and Wilson returned as the producer.
-The song was recorded at Ballroom West, Instrument Landing, and Sterloid Sounds.
-Swift's vocals were recorded at Kitty Committee Studio in Belfast, Northern Ireland.
-The track was mixed at MixStar Studios in Virginia Beach, Virginia, and was mastered at Sterling Sound in Edgewater, New Jersey.
-Upon the album's release, "Treacherous (Taylor's Version)" entered on national charts in Singapore (30), Australia (38), and Canada (41).
-In the US, the song reached number 54 on the Billboard Hot 100 and number 15 on Hot Country Songs.
-On other charts, it peaked at number 67 on the United Kingdom's Audio Streaming Chart and number 42 on the Billboard Global 200.